Teradata/stacki-wiki/wiki/Shooting-Your-Foot/IP-Address-Change.md

 # stack set attr attr=Kickstart_PrivateNTPHost attr=172.16.20.1
 ```

 Reboot your frontend.
 No, really, reboot your frontend.
-Too many services.
+Too many services need to be restarted for me to put them here.

 1. Your networks, for backends and the frontend, should
    be fully configured, and accessible over the new IP space